flutter/website/src/docs/development/platform-integration/web.md

 is available on the beta channel.
 **We don't recommend deploying a web app to production.**

-### What sort of apps are not ideal for Flutter on the web?
+### What scenarios are ideal for Flutter on the web?

+While traditional web approaches remain a great choice, we envision the web support available in Flutter being valuable in many scenarios.
+For example:

+* Rich interactive single page applications
+* Connected Progressive Web Applications (PWAs)
+* Embedding dynamic/interactive content in an existing website

+Not every HTML scenario is ideally suited for Flutter at this time.
+For example, text-rich flow-based content such as blog articles benefit from the document-centric model that the web is built around, rather than the app-centric services that a UI framework like Flutter can deliver.
-While **we don’t recommend using Flutter to build static content websites with a lot of text and images** such as blogs, event pages, and news sites, you _can_ use Flutter to embed interactive experiences into these websites.
+However, you _can_ use Flutter to embed interactive experiences into these websites.

+For more information on how you can use Flutter on the web, see [Web support for Flutter][].

 ### How do I migrate a web app built using the flutter_web repo to the flutter repo?